up-to-you/dev_notes/multithreading/lock-mechanics.md

 ```
 There are only few positive conditions for further performing of Thin locking in `slow_enter` func (`share/runtime/synchronizer.cpp:339`):
 1. If current object's monitor is free, therefore CAS results in success.
 2. If object's monitor is not free, but the owner of the monitor is current Thread (recursive locking).
-Otherwise -> inflated
+3. Otherwise, Monitor becomes inflated and switches to Fat lock which in turn means - using the OS-based

 | Biased, locked/unlocked :   | Thread id     | epoch | age   |1   |01  |
 | --------------------------- |:-------------:| -----:| -----:|---:|---:|